-- The Director of Education and Superintendent of Business will review all trustees' (including the Chair of the Board) expense reports for compliance with board policy. - The Chair of the Board will approve all trustee expense reports except his or her own. - The Vice Chair of the Board will approve the Chair of the Board's expense reports.
+- The Director of Education and Superintendent of Business will review all trustees' (including the Chair of the Board) expense reports for compliance with board policy. - The Chair of the Board will approve all trustee expense reports.

+• The Director of Education and Superintendent of Business will approve the Chair of the Board's expense reports.